geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 The procedure must be confirmed on-screen, and deletes the user data for privacy reasons.
 It only needs to be run once.

-Note that on the Nexus S, Nexus S 4G, Motorola Xoom, Galaxy Nexus, and on Nexus 7, all data on the phone is erased, i.e. both the applications' private data and the shared data that is accessible over USB, including photos and movies.
+All data on the phone is erased, i.e. both the applications' private data and the shared data that is accessible over USB, including photos and movies.
 Be sure to make a backup of any precious files you have before unlocking the bootloader.

-On Nexus One, the operation voids the warranty and is irreversible.
+On Nexus 10, after unlocking the bootloader, the internal storage is left unformatted and must be formatted with

+    $ fastboot format cache
+    $ fastboot format userdata

-On Nexus S, Nexus S 4G, Xoom, Galaxy Nexus, and Nexus 7, the bootloader can be locked back with
+The bootloader can be locked back with

     $ fastboot oem lock